raulalexe/crypto-market-watch/TELEGRAM_BOT_IMPLEMENTATION_SUMMARY.md

 # Telegram Bot Implementation Summary

 ## Overview
-A comprehensive Telegram bot has been implemented for Crypto Market Monitor to provide real-time market alerts and notifications to users via Telegram.
+A comprehensive Telegram bot has been implemented for Crypto Market Watch to provide real-time market alerts and notifications to users via Telegram.

 ## ✅ **Implementation Complete**